asimwe1/rust_chatapp/site/guide/10-pastebin.md

-# Pastebin
+# Pastebin Tutorial

+This section of the guide is a tutorial intended to demonstrate how real-world Rocket applications are crafted.
+We'll build a simple pastebin service that allows users to upload a file from any HTTP client, including `curl`.
+The service will respond back with a URL to the uploaded file.

+! note: What's a pastebin?

-To give you a taste of what a real Rocket application looks like, this section of the guide is a tutorial on how to create a Pastebin application in Rocket.
-A pastebin is a simple web application that allows users to upload a text document and later retrieve it via a special URL.
+  A pastebin is a simple web application that allows users to upload a document and later retrieve it via a special URL.
 They're often used to share code snippets, configuration files, and error logs.
-In this tutorial, we'll build a simple pastebin service that allows users to upload a file from their terminal.
-The service will respond back with a URL to the uploaded file.

 ## Finished Product

 A souped-up, completed version of the application you're about to build is deployed live at [paste.rs](https://paste.rs).
 Feel free to play with the application to get a feel for how it works.
-For example, to upload a text document named `test.txt`, you can do:
+For example, to upload a text document named `test.txt`, you can run:

 ```sh
 curl --data-binary @test.txt https://paste.rs/